SergioAlias/sc-cellranger-workflow/README.md

 # sc-cellranger-workflow

-## Workflow to perform single-cell RNA-seq analysis from raw fastq files
+## Workflow to perform single-cell RNA-seq analysis from raw BCL/FASTQ files

 This repo will contain a Cell Ranger workflow for going from FASTQ files to 10x input data (incomplete).
 More info will be available soon.